-Mikhail Lyubansky, Ph.D., is a teaching associate professor in the Department of Psychology at the University of Illinois, Urbana-Champaign, where he teaches Psychology of Race and Ethnicity, Theories of Psychotherapy, and a graduate-level seminar on restorative justice.
+Mikhail Lyubansky, Ph.D., is a teaching associate professor in the Department of Psychology at the University of Illinois, Urbana-Champaign, where he teaches Psychology of Race and Ethnicity and graduate-level courses on restorative justice.
 His research and writing interests include restorative justice and racial/ethnic group relations.
 He is a regular contributor to anthologies on popular culture, and is a co-editor of a recently-released volume titled Toward a Socially-Responsible Psychology For a Global Era.
 In addition to his academic writing, Mikhail writes a blog about justice for Psychology Today called Between the Lines.

 - Race Relations, Restorative Justice

 My research interests are focused broadly on conflict and restorative approaches to conflict.
 I am particularly interested in a restorative practice developed in Brazil by Dominic Barter and associates called Restorative Circles.
 My current work is focused on supporting the development, evaluation, and adoption of this practice in a variety of contexts, including schools, organizations, and the juvenile justice system.
 A brief summary of Restorative Circles (and restorative principles) is available in this article I wrote for Psychology Today.
 A more academic discussion of restorative circles and how they can be used to engage racial conflict can be found in this Peace Review article that I co-wrote with RC developer Dominic Barter and in this article about Trayvon Martin.
 I am currently working on a muliti-year, 6-school evaluation study to help researchers and educators better understand the psychological and community changes produced by restorative systems and practices.
 As well, I am interested in power dynamics and in restorative approaches to racial conflict.